Stencyl/stencylpedia/chapter-c/faq.md

 #### What image format do I use with Stencyl?

 Any raster format will do - PNG, JPG, and GIF.
-We even support animated GIF's.
+We even support animated GIFs.
 We don't support vector art to a satisfactory degree.
 It will import, but it will be converted to raster form.

 #### What kind of audio files can I use?

-MP3s for Flash and OGGs for everything else..
+MP3s for Flash and OGGs for everything else.
 It's best if these are at a 44.1kHz sampling rate with a 16-bit resolution.
 You can use Audacity or a similar program to change the sampling rate, if need be.